BishopFox/BrokenHill/docs/model_notes.md

 ### Qwen 2

+* Chat template name: `qwen2`
+* Minimum recommended PyTorch device memory: TBD
 * [Qwen 2 collection at Hugging Face](https://huggingface.co/collections/Qwen/qwen2-6659360b33528ced941e557f)
 * Trained to avoid discussing a variety of potentially-dangerous and controversial topics: **Yes** ** Tool can generate adversarial content that defeats those restrictions: TKTK
 * Will generally follow system prompt instructions that restrict information given to the user: **Yes** ** Tool can generate adversarial content that defeats those restrictions: **Yes**

-* `fschat` template name: `qwen2`
+`fschat` includes a template for Qwen and Qwen 2, but for some reason it's named `qwen-7b-chat` specifically, so Broken Hill includes a shortcut template definition that points to that.

 #### Specific versions tested using this tool:

 * [Qwen2-0.5B-Instruct](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct)

-### StableLM and StableLM 2
+### StableLM

+* Chat template name: `stablelm`
+* Minimum recommended PyTorch device memory: TBD
 * Trained to avoid discussing a variety of potentially-dangerous and controversial topics: **No**
 * Will generally follow system prompt instructions that restrict information given to the user: **No**
-* `fschat` template names: `stablelm` and `stablelm2`

 As discussed in [the documentation for stablelm-2-1_6b-chat](https://huggingface.co/stabilityai/stablelm-2-1_6b-chat) and [the documentation for stablelm-2-zephyr-1_6b](https://huggingface.co/stabilityai/stablelm-2-zephyr-1_6b), this model family doesn't have any built-in restrictions regarding controversial topics.
 It is supported by this tool in order to test models built on top of StabilityAI's foundation.
-The tool includes a custom `stablelm2` chat template because `fschat` does not currently include one.

 #### Specific versions tested using this tool:

 * [stablelm-tuned-alpha-3b](https://huggingface.co/stabilityai/stablelm-tuned-alpha-3b)
 * [stablelm-zephyr-3b](https://huggingface.co/stabilityai/stablelm-zephyr-3b)

+### StableLM 2

+* Chat template name: `stablelm2`
+* Minimum recommended PyTorch device memory: TBD
+* Trained to avoid discussing a variety of potentially-dangerous and controversial topics: **No**
+* Will generally follow system prompt instructions that restrict information given to the user: **No**

+Broken Hill includes a custom `stablelm2` chat template because `fschat` does not currently include one.
+As discussed in [the documentation for stablelm-2-1_6b-chat](https://huggingface.co/stabilityai/stablelm-2-1_6b-chat) and [the documentation for stablelm-2-zephyr-1_6b](https://huggingface.co/stabilityai/stablelm-2-zephyr-1_6b), this model family doesn't have any built-in restrictions regarding controversial topics.
+It is supported by this tool in order to test models built on top of StabilityAI's foundation.

+#### Specific versions tested using this tool:

 * [stablelm-2-1_6b-chat](https://huggingface.co/stabilityai/stablelm-2-1_6b-chat)
 * [stablelm-2-zephyr-1_6b](https://huggingface.co/stabilityai/stablelm-2-zephyr-1_6b)

 ### TinyLlama

+* Chat template name: `TinyLlama`
+* Minimum recommended PyTorch device memory: TBD
 * [TinyLlama GitHub repository](https://github.com/jzhang38/TinyLlama)
-* Trained to avoid discussing a variety of potentially-dangerous and controversial topics: TKTK ** Tool can generate adversarial content that defeats those restrictions: TKTK
+* Trained to avoid discussing a variety of potentially-dangerous and controversial topics: TBD ** Tool can generate adversarial content that defeats those restrictions: TBD
 * Will generally follow system prompt instructions that restrict information given to the user: **Yes** ** Tool can generate adversarial content that defeats those restrictions: **Yes**
-* `fschat` template name: `TinyLlama`

 #### Specific versions tested using this tool: